The atmosphere remained tense as Cinder stood before them after dinner, waiting for an answer.

 "This is it," Aven murmured.

-Standing before them was a towering ruin - a grand temple now reduced to fractured stone and twisting roots.
+Before them stood a towering ruin—a grand temple reduced to fractured stone and twisting roots.

 Eris exhaled, stepping closer.
 "Then let's see what secrets it's hiding."